Need Emergency Housing Assistance?

 Housing Choice Voucher (HCV) Program

 This program provides eligible households vouchers to help pay the rent on privately owned homes of their choosing.
-A family receiving a voucher must pay at least 30 percent of its month adjusted gross income for rent and utilities.
+A family receiving a voucher must pay at least 30 percent of its monthly adjusted gross income for rent and utilities.
 The vouchers are generally administered and can be applied for through local (city) housing authorities…more.

 Indiana Housing Now